raspberrypilearning/silly-eyes/en/step_4.md

 --- task ---

-If you want both Eyeballs to have the same effect then you will need to copy your script to 'Eyeball 2'.
+If you want both eyeballs to have the same effect, then you will need to copy your script to the **Eyeball 2** sprite.

 [[[scratch3-copy-code]]]